Tottenham, AC Milan reach knockout stage of Europa League

 Gareth Bale scored his first Europa League goal since returning to Tottenham from Real Madrid in the London club’s 3-3 draw at Austria’s LASK, which was enough to advance from Group J.

-Braga, Lille, Villarreal, Royal Antwerp, Dinamo Zagreb and Red Star Belgrade also all advanced with a game to spare.
+Another 12 teams made it through as Braga, Lille, Villarreal, Royal Antwerp, Dinamo Zagreb, Red Star Belgrade, Leverkusen, Slavia Prague, Rangers, Benfica, Granada and PSV Eindhoven all advanced with a game to spare.

+Fans returned to a European football game in England for the first time since March when Arsenal hosted Rapid Vienna.

+Arsenal hasn’t won a Premier League game since Nov.
+1 but is the last team to keep a perfect record in Europe’s second-tier competitions after a 4-1 victory.

 MILAN’S COMEBACK